Electricity

 The international tender for the selection of contractors for the delivery, assembly, and commissioning of the A8 unit will be launched in October.
 The new aggregate would be online in 2027.

-Minister of Energy and Mining Saša Mujović said success in the energy sector implies vision and strategy.
+Minister of Energy Saša Mujović said success in the energy sector implies vision and strategy.
 The significance of the project will become evident when water from the Zeta river is diverted into the HPP Perućica’s reservoir, Mujović stressed.

 In April, EPCG signed a contract with the Montenegrin transmission system operator Crnogorski Elektroprenosni Sistem (CGES) to connect unit A8 to the grid.